pragnyanramtha/lecture/step 2 - Adapt.md

 People can't get absorbed into something so easily.
 For example, you might passively get into a trance-like state on your phone, but that's not the adaptation state available exclusively for you.
 Hence, I wouldn't call it evolution in my book.

-The excitement you gain when you find a new weapon, the thrill you feel when you have reached a goal—this joy is something that only belongs to you.
+The excitement you gain when you find a new weapon, the thrill you feel when you have reached a goal, this joy is something that only belongs to you.

 That's what I call true evolution.